spec-framework/website/docs/example.md

 {% endhighlight %}

-This finished the protocol browser.
+This finishes the protocol browser.
 The final user interface can be opened with the following snippet:
 `ProtocolBrowser new openWithSpec`.
 The result can be seen in figure